15 minutes. Try to do this practice once per week, or at least once per month.

 Shapira, L. B., & Mongrain, M. (2010).
 The benefits of self-compassion and optimism exercises for individuals vulnerable to depression.
 Journal of Positive Psychology, 5, 377-389.

-Participants who wrote a self-compassionate letter every day for a week reported lower symptoms of depression and greater happiness three months later than they had beforehand; they also seemed happier and less depressed than participants who had written about an early memory every day for a week.
+Participants who wrote a self-compassionate letter every day for a week reported lower symptoms of depression and greater happiness three months later than they had beforehand; they also seemed happier and less depressed three months later than participants who had written about an early memory every day for a week.
 Their increase in happiness persisted six months later.

 Neff, K. D., & Germer, C. K. (2013).
 A pilot study and randomized controlled trial of the mindful self-compassion program.
 Journal of Clinical Psychology, 69(1), 28-44.